JetBrains/intellij-sdk-docs/basics/plugin_structure/plugin_listeners.md

 ```

 The `topic` attribute specifies the listener interface corresponding to the type of events you want to receive.
-Normally, this is the interface used as the type parameter of the [`Topic`](upsource:///platform/extensions/src/com/intellij/util/messages/Topic.java) instance for the type of events.
+Usually, this is the interface used as the type parameter of the [`Topic`](upsource:///platform/extensions/src/com/intellij/util/messages/Topic.java) instance for the type of events.
 The `class` attribute specifies the class in your plugin that implements the listener interface and receives the events.

-As a specific example, if you want to receive events about all changes in the virtual file system, you need to implement the `BulkFileListener` interface, corresponding to the topic `VirtualFileManager.VFS_CHANGES`.
+As a specific example, if you want to receive events about all virtual file system changes, you need to implement the `BulkFileListener` interface, corresponding to the topic `VirtualFileManager.VFS_CHANGES`.
 To subscribe to this topic from code, you could use something like the following snippet:

 ```java